-- Immediately after planting the tree, place a tree guard around the trunk to protect it from rabbits and rodents who will eat the bark and kill your tree.
+- Immediately after planting the tree, place a tree guard around the trunk.
+This protects the tree from rabbits and rodents who will eat the bark and kill your tree.
 The tree guards should let air flow in.
-Mouse guards which rap around the bark are the best protectors but they aren’t recommended in the summer since insects can create habitats between the mouse guard and the bark.
+Mouse guards which rap around the bark are the best protectors.
+However we don’t recommended using them in the summer since insects can create habitats between the mouse guard and the bark.

-- Cover the top of the soil near the tree with mulch so that the moisture stays in the soil and weeds are less likely to grow.
-The mulch should not touch the bark of the tree
+- Cover the top of the soil near the tree with mulch so that the moisture stays in the soil.
+Moreover weeds are less likely to grow.
+The mulch should not touch the bark of the tree.

 - Now that you know how to plant fruit trees, this last step is the most important.
 If it’s your first time planting, having fun and learning from your mistakes will help you and the tree enjoy the process.